-Richard Harrison is a Programme Leader for UK and International Leadership Development Programmes in the UCL Centre for Educational Leadership.
+Richard Harrison is an Associate Professor (Teaching) and Programme Leader for UK and International Leadership Development Programmes in the UCL Centre for Educational Leadership.
 Richard works with schools and school systems in the UK and internationally to support teacher and leader development.